 26 years ago, more by chance than deliberate design, Graham

-touch.
+in touch.
 She had a few names and addresses and so a contact

 group was formed and it has, over the following years,

 held the central records and assembled a formidable scrapbook

-around Calcutta Camp, Meiktila and Princess Mary Barracks in
+days centred around Calcutta Camp, Meiktila and Princess

-the swimming pool or beach parties, Zam Zam's curry,
+bar, the swimming pool or beach parties, Zam Zam's curry,

 Abdul's beef stew, Bugis Street, Change Alley or a combination

-of all

-fondest memories of their Army careers - both
+of their fondest memories of their Army careers - both

 long and short.
 What is also beyond doubt was the enormous

-camaraderie that existed at the time, both on and off duty.
+camaraderie that existed at the time, both on and off

-existence, only about 1,200 persons in total, both
+short existence, only about 1,200 persons in total, both